 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

-If your Nest Thermostat will turn on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat will turn on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-IMPORTANT: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+PLEASE NOTE: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After roughly 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the thermostat has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
+After about 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
+If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
 Once it has completed the restart, plug it back in to fully charge.
 After another hour of charging, detach the Nest Thermostat and reattach it to its base.

-Also, do not let this matter worry you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+Also, do not let this matter scare you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is actually saving money for you all hours of the day.
+When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.